ACT Government COVID-19 support for the local arts sector

 - improvements to heritage‑listed cottages at Lanyon.

 In response to the global pandemic of COVID-19, the ACT Government and Wellington City Council have decided to postpone the Canberra Wellington Indigenous Artist Exchange (date to be determined).
-We will continue to assess applications and will contact applicants as soon as we can provide an update.
 Although this is disappointing, both the ACT Government and Wellington City Council remain committed to the Exchange.